 - Ability to work for extended periods at a computer workstation and lift moderately heavy boxes (10 lbs.)

-Schedule: Work hours must fall within the hours of 9 am to 5 pm, Monday through Friday.
-Tentative start date: September 19, 2022.
+Schedule: Work hours must fall within the hours of 9 am to 5 pm, Monday through Friday, excluding holidays.

-$22/hour; up to $500 towards related professional activities, such as conference and workshop attendance, professional memberships, or acquiring relevant resources.
+$22/hour.
+The Fellowship also provides a $500 stipend towards related professional activities, such as conference and workshop attendance, professional memberships, or the acquisition of relevant resources.